 Constipation is a widespread condition that doctors define as a person having

-Almost everyone gets constipated from time to time, and constipation that lasts a short time is not serious.
+Almost everyone gets constipated occasionally, and constipation that lasts a short time is not serious.
 People can treat occasional constipation with medications such as stool softeners and by adding processed or synthetic fibers to their diet.

-However, anyone who experiences constipation for 2 or more months should speak with a doctor.
+However, anyone who experiences constipation for two months or more should speak with a doctor.

 Other potential causes of bellybutton pain include pain after surgery, bacterial infections, and gastroenteritis.